jdeluyck/kcoreorg-website/_posts/2019-12-27-telenet-and-unifi.md

 With Unifi, this is fairly easily to solve.
 The following assumes you'll be using a Unifi controller version 5.12 (or higher), as the menu structure changed drastically between 5.11 and 5.12.
 * Create a new network:
 Settings &rarr; Networks &rarr; Local Networks
 Create a new Advanced Network of the type VLAN.
 Set the VLAN ID to something that you haven't used before.
-We'll call this "Telenet Wan"
+We'll call this "Telenet WAN"
 * Create a new switch profile:
 Settings &rarr; Configuration Profiles &rarr; Switch Profiles There should be a new switch profile visible with the same name as the Network you created earlier.
 If not, create it.